The Alchemist Cookbook

-The Alchemist Cookbook is a horror film directed by Joel Potrykus.
+The Alchemist Cookbook is a 2016 American horror film directed by Joel Potrykus.
 The film was released on the 7th of October 2016 in New York City.
-The film stars Ty Hickson as "Sean" and Amari Cheatom as "Cortez".
-The film was produced by Oscilloscope Laboratories and by producers Andrew D. Corkin, Bryan Reisberg and Ashley Young.
-"Sean" is an outcast who isolates himself from society to practice alchemy, accompanied by only his cat.
-As his mental condition deteriorates the line of what is real and what is not becomes blurred, and as his chemistry turns to black magic, he instead summons a demon.
-The film breaks the conventional boundaries of genre, as elements of a black comedy, horror and a psychological thriller are all incorporated and intertwined.
-The Alchemist cookbook was released on an alternate release strategy, as a pay what you want film, in both theatres and on BitTorrent bundle.
+The film follows an outcast who isolates himself from society to practice alchemy, but as his mind deteriorates, his chemistry turns to black magic.

+The Alchemist Cookbook was released on an alternate release strategy, as a pay what you want film, in both theatres and on BitTorrent bundle.
 The film was an official selection at the 2016 South by Southwest Film Festival.

 Plot

 Sean lives in a caravan in a forest, accompanied only by his cat, Kaspar.
 Sean’s simple lifestyle is centered on experimenting with various chemicals and substances according to an old alchemy book, with seemingly no success, though there are mysterious sounds from the forest.
 Sean runs out of the pills he regularly takes.
 He becomes increasingly nervous about being watched and locks himself in the caravan with an axe.
 He receives a visitor, but it is only his friend Cortez, who has come to deliver supplies.
 The resupply of Sean’s pills cannot be found; Cortez refuses to make another three hour round trip to retrieve them from his home.

 Without his pills Sean’s mental stability deteriorates and he grows increasingly paranoid and frightened of his surroundings.
 After unsuccessful experiments with a dead mouse, he sets animal traps in the forest.
 He goes out onto the lake on his rowboat, where he proclaims that he intends to summon a demon that night, which he will give whatever it wants, including his body and teeth.
 Sean’s trap catches a possum, which he takes home and feeds.
 That night, he makes a fire and calls out to "Belial", saying he repents his human form, and reads Latin from his book of alchemy.
 Upon hearing loud bellowing sounds from the forest, he rushes back inside.
 He lights dozens of candles and continues reading from his book.
 The possum makes strange sounds before Sean kills it with a knife.